• Home

 Step 2: Mix everything together

-• Don’t add almonds too far ahead.
-If you’re making this more than a few hours in advance, stir in the almonds closer to serving.
-They soften overnight in the dip and you lose the crunch.
+Including the almonds too far in advance.
+If you are preparing this more than a few hours ahead, hold off on stirring the almonds in.
+They will soften overnight in the dip and the crunch, which is the whole point, disappears.

-Club crackers or Ritz are the classic pairing.
-Their buttery flavor works with the bacon and cheddar.
-This dip is also great with:
+The classic pairings are Club crackers or Ritz.
+With the buttery taste, it blends well with the bacon and cheddar.
+But this dip is great with:

 • Raw vegetables: Carrots, cauliflower, celery, cucumber rounds, and bell pepper strips all hold up well and add a fresh contrast to the richness of the dip.